Crawley Green Infant School Admission Arrangements for September 2023

 Admissions Criteria

-In accordance with the Education Act 1996, children with a Statement of SEN or EHC Plan are required to be admitted to the school named in the Statement/Plan.
+In accordance with the Education Act 1996, children with an EHC Plan are required to be admitted to the school named in the Plan.
 Thereafter, the following priorities will apply:

 **A pupil’s home address is where she or he spends the majority of the school week (i.e. Monday to Friday, including nights) with her/his parent or legal guardian.
 The address of a child-minder or family member who looks after the child before or after school cannot be used.
 If there is any query on the home address this will be checked against official documentation.